metasys-server/api-docs/README.md

 npm run preview:group -- --group=<section>
 ```

-_The extra -- is intentional, that is just how NPM handles parameters_
+**Note:** The extra -- is intentional, that is just how NPM handles parameters

 ### Auto Build